AMA working to avert Rome trash emergency

 02 Luglio 2019

 Rome, July 2 - Rome municipal waste company AMA said Tuesday it was working to avert a trash emergency in the Italian capital.
 "AMA is working with its managers and workers to overcome in the shortest time possible the current complex situation and avert possible emergencies," said CEO Massimo Ranieri.
-The current situation, Ranieri said, regards "the collection of refuse and derives from the gap between the demand for non-recycled products from the city of Rome and the uptake in the wate plants which has been reduced for some time."
+The current situation, Ranieri said, regards "the collection of refuse and derives from the gap between the demand for non-recycled products from the city of Rome and the uptake in the waste plants which has been reduced for some time."
+On Tuesday evening three people, one wearing a motorbike helmet, broke into AMA's head offices in Rome and attacked and insulted staff, AMA President Luisa Melara said.

 LE RUBRICHE